livewire/livewire/docs/testing.md

 ```

 > [!tip] These are called smoke tests
-> Smoke tests are broad tests that ensure no catastrophic problems in your application.
-Although it may seem like a test that isn't worth writing, pound for pound, these are some of the most valuable tests you can write as they require very little maintenance and provide you a base level of confidence that your app will render successfully with no major errors.
+> Smoke tests are broad tests that ensure there are no catastrophic problems in your application.
+Although it may seem like a test that isn't worth writing, pound for pound, these are some of the most valuable tests you can write as they require very little maintenance and provide you a base level of confidence that your application will render successfully with no major errors.

 ## Testing views

-Livewire provides a simple yet powerful utility for asserting the existence of text in the component's rendered output: `assertSee`
+Livewire provides a simple yet powerful utility for asserting the existence of text in the component's rendered output: `assertSee()`.

-Here's an example of using `assertSee` to ensure that all the posts in the database are displayed on the page:
+Below is an example of using `assertSee()` to ensure that all posts in the database are displayed on the page:

 ```php
 <?php